rymend/MSFTImagineArchive/400 - Image Classification with MMLSpark/3 - Predict/readme.md

 In this lab, you will use these images to train and test a machine-learning model that can identify the artist of a painting by Picasso, Monet, and Van Gogh.
 The model will be built with the [Microsoft Cognitive Toolkit](https://www.microsoft.com/cognitive-toolkit/), also known as CNTK, and the [Microsoft Machine Learning Library for Apache Spark](https://github.com/Azure/mmlspark) (MMLSpark), which simplifies machine learning by abstracting many of Spark ML's lower-level APIs and providing near-seamless integration with the Cognitive Toolkit and other deep-learning libraries.

 Rather than train the model locally on your PC, you will train it on an [Azure HDInsight](https://azure.microsoft.com/services/hdinsight/) Spark cluster.
 In the real world, training sophisticated machine-learning models frequently requires more computing power than a single PC can provide.
-With HDInsight, you can spin up high-performance computing (HPC) clusters of any size, with or without GPUs, and use them to process massively large datasets in a fraction of the time that would be required on a single CPU.
+With HDInsight, you can spin up high-performance computing (HPC) clusters of any size, with or without GPUs, and use them to process massively large datasets in a fraction of the time required on a single CPU.

 ![](Images/road-map-3.png)